jmaasch/ashR/README.md

 Bespoke interpolated color palettes for data visualization in R.

+**Note: This package is currently under development.**

 Author: JRMA Maasch (2020).

 ## About

-This package provides bespoke discrete color palettes in an interpolated range.
+This package provides a custom- discrete color palettes in an interpolated range.
 Bespoke color palette packages can expedite data visualization tasks.
 If you would like your own bespoke package, message me at www.linkedin.com/in/jmaasch.

 ## Usage